 Group voluntary cancer insurance is a simple way to provide employees added protection to meet their individual needs, without increasing benefits costs.
 It can complement existing medical coverage and help narrow gaps caused by out-of-pocket expenses such as deductibles, co-payments, and non-covered medical services.

 - Benefits are paid regardless of what is covered by medical insurance

-- Lump sum benefits are made directly to the covered employee to spend as they choose
+- Lump sum benefits are paid directly to the covered employee to spend as they choose

 The Right Solutions